AuReMe/mpwt/README.rst

 .. code:: sh

-    mpwt -f path/to/folder/input [-o path/to/folder/output] [-d] [-v]
+    mpwt -f path/to/folder/input [-o path/to/folder/output] [--patho] [--dat] [--cpu INT] [-r] [--clean] [-v]

 Optional argument are identified by [].

 -f --folder input folder as described in Input data.

--o --output output folder containing PGDB data or dat files (see -d arguments).
+-o --output output folder containing PGDB data or dat files (see --dat arguments).

+--patho will launch PathoLogic inference on input folder.

--d --dat will create dat files and only move them inside the output folder.
+--dat will create dat files and only move them inside the output folder.

--c --cpu the number of cpu used for the multiprocessing.
+--cpu the number of cpu used for the multiprocessing.

--r --reduce delete files in ptools-local to reduce size of results.
+-r delete files in ptools-local to reduce size of results.

--v --verbose print some information about the processing of mpwt.
+-v print some information about the processing of mpwt.

 --delete delete a specific PGDB inside the ptools-local folder.